 I do not stack the sheets of butcher paper, but place a new sheet on the bench/tray after the used sheet has been removed.
 This way, it is assuredly a clean surface for the next plant, a separate layer over the surface of potting bench (or potting tray when indoors).

 We disinfect the surface of the outdoor potting bench and indoor plastic tray with 100% bleach, after washing away any particulate matter.
 Our outdoor potting bench is homemade with a galvanized wire mesh top on a wood frame — no problems with using water and bleach to thoroughly disinfect the metal mesh at least after each day of use, or, if necessary, after handling a diseased orchid.

-I hope that this review of orchid virus disinfection, and the convenient — and effective — process that we use will assist you in upgrading your virus disinfection methods.
+I hope that this short review of orchid virus disinfection, and the convenient — and effective — process that we use will assist you in upgrading your virus disinfection methods.
 While most orchid growers are focused on the widely recognized CymMV and ORSV, there are at least 17 different viral pathogens known to infect orchids.
 Also, a good orchid virus disinfection procedure should minimize or eliminate the transmission of other orchid pathogens, such as bacteria and fungus.